tmanning/tmanning.github.io/content/blog/zod-lambda-validation/index.md

 // Now you have a collection of objects that may be of type UpdateCommand or of type DeleteCommand
 ```

+Someone's even created some [middleware](https://github.com/lechodiman/middy-zod-validator) integrating Zod, if you choose to go that route.

-We've barely scratched the surface of what Zod is capable of, but I hope it's sparked some possibilitied in your mind.
+We've barely scratched the surface of what Zod is capable of, but I hope that for you this has sparked some possibilities.